 Full-shell ITE (FS) – This hearing aid is called full-shell because it will extend into the canal and out to fill the entire concha bowl.
 Larger size will allow for maximum battery size (13 battery).
 It will also accommodate larger receivers for greatest hearing losses.
 Larger size also makes it easier to insert/remove the hearing aids for those with dexterity challenges.

 Receiver-in-canal (RIC) and Receiver-in-the-ear (RITE) – These hearing aids currently dominate the market because they are very discreet and can fit almost any type of hearing loss.
-These hearing aids are greatest utilized when the type of hearing loss is mostly high frequency configuration.
+Patients with high frequency hearing loss will frequently choose RIC style hearing aids.
 They come in many different sizes and options, utilizing a battery of your choice (10/312/13/rechargeable).

 Standard Behind-the-ear – This style of hearing aid is normally chosen for individuals with the greatest hearing losses or dexterity issues.
 These hearing aids are typically the easiest style to insert/remove from the ears and come with larger battery sizes (312, 13, rechargeable).

-Hearing aid options are not usually determined by the hearing aid style.
+Hearing aid features and options are typically independent of the hearing aid style.
 Options generally include what types of features are built into the processing computer chips in the hearing aid.
 Most manufacturers will have three to five options varying in complexity of noise reduction and wireless features.
 Pricing is dependent upon the complexity of the computer chip within the hearing aid.

 Contact us for a consultation to see which hearing aids are the best for you.